iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Wit is educated insolence.
+> The enemy is a very good teacher.
 >
-> — Aristotle
+> — Dalai Lama

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->